KarolS/millfork/docs/abi/variable-storage.md

 * parameter: function parameters

-Variables can also belong to one of the following memory segments (unless overridden with the `@` operator):
+Variables can also belong to one of the following memory areas (unless overridden with the `@` operator):

-* zeropage: all `pointer` variables and parameters
+* zeropage: all `pointer` variables and parameters with no defined memory segment (6502-like targets only)

 * high RAM: all the other variables and parameters